Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size: Tree Covers: Definitions and Basic Properties

 The notion of \textit{tree covers} of a graph plays a crucial role in the construction of a variety of graph metric structures, such as spanners, emulators, distance oracles, distance labeling and routing schemes.
 The use of tree covers for these purposes appears, both implicitly and explicitly, in many papers, such as \cite{AP92,TZ01,TZ01-spaa,KLMS22}.
 In each of these results, the definition of a tree cover of a graph $G=(V,E)$ may slightly vary.
 In particular, they differ on whether the trees are sub-graphs of $G$, or whether their vertex set is the entire $V$ or rather just a subset of $V$.
-For this reason, we give here a general explicit definition of tree covers, that captures different scenarios, that will be useful for us in the sequel.
+In our paper, we use a generalized definition of tree covers that captures all of these different scenarios.
+In fact, we first define \textit{forest} covers, rather than tree covers, and also devise a version of forest covers (called \textit{pairwise} forest covers) that satisfies the stretch guarantee only for some of the pairs in $V^2$.